wd-bootcamp/cohort-template/docs/bootcamp-rules-en.md

 ## Recordings by neuefische

 In some courses, we record video and audio of instructors and participants during our live sessions.
 This allows you to watch the sessions later, practice with them, or view them if you missed a session due to illness.
 Employees who use these recordings to prepare and improve the courses also have access to the recordings.
-We use protected areas of common providers (e.g., YouTube private, Zoom, Slack, or Google Drive) for the recordings.
+We use protected areas of common providers (e.g., YouTube private, Google Meet, Discord, or Google Drive) for the recordings.
 Importantly, whether or not recording takes place is decided by the instructors.

 ## Creation of Content with AI